-Filing Status Thresho Threshold Amount
+Filing Status Thresho ld Amount

 Married filing jointly \$ 250,000

 Married filing separately \$ 125,000

 Single \$ 200,000

 Head of household (with qualifying person) \$ 200,000

 Qualifying widow(er) with dependent child \$ 200,000

-This means that the portion of wages received in excess the above amounts will be subject to a 2.35% (1.45% + 0.9%) employee portion of the Medicare tax, and a total Medicare rate (employer and employee portions) of 3.8%.
+This means that the portion of wages received in excess of the above amounts will be subject to a 2.35% (1.45% + 0.9%) employee portion of the Medicare tax, and a total Medicare rate (employer and employee portions) of 3.8%.
 Unlike the general 1.45% Medicare tax on wages, the additional 0.9% tax is on the combined wages of the employee and the employee's spouse, in the case of a joint return.
 An employer must withhold Additional Medicare Tax from wages paid to an individual in excess of \$200,000 in a calendar year, without regard to the individual's filing status, compensation paid by another employer and/or the amount of wages received by the employee's spouse.

-The standard FUTA rate is 6.0% on the first \$7,000 of wages subject to FUTA.
+^{} The standard FUTA rate is 6.0% on the first \$7,000 of wages subject to FUTA.
 Generally, employers may receive a credit of 5.4% when they file their Form 940, to result in a net FUTA tax rate of 0.6%.
 The 0.6% rates assumes eligibility for the maximum credit for amounts paid into state unemployment funds.
 The credit may be reduced if a state has taken loans from the federal government to meet its state unemployment benefits liabilities and has not repaid the loans within the allowable time frame.
-For California employers in 2021, there was no credit reduction.
-Credit reduction rates by state are announced after November 10 each year and will be included on Schedule A of Form 940 for 2022 once those forms are available.
+This credit will be reduced by 0.3% to 5.1% for the 2022 tax year, making the 2022 effective FUTA tax rate 0.9% for California employers.
+The U.S. Virgin Islands, Connecticut, Illinois and New York are also on the final list for 2022 FUTA credit reductions.
+FUTA costs are anticipated to increase by an additional 0.3% each year until the UI Trust Fund regains solvency.
+Credit reduction rates by state are announced after November 10 each year and will be included on Schedule A of Form 940 for 2023 once those forms are available.
 If the employer's FUTA tax liability at the end of the quarter (plus any accumulated FUTA tax liability for prior quarters) is more than \$500, a quarterly deposit will be required.
 See the instructions to Form 940.
+For more information, search FUTA Credit Reduction on the IRS website at irs.gov.